znsio/perfiz/README.md

 ### Quick Start / Demo (5 min)
 A project with all the pieces in place to help you try our Perfiz.
+* Run a load test
+* Monitor it in Grafana
+* Modify load pattern etc.

 Go to [Perfiz Demo](https://github.com/znsio/perfiz-demo)

 ### Practise Exercise (5 min)
 * Learn how to integrate Perfiz into a project from scratch.
 * This exercise already has sample project with REST API and related Karate API tests.
-* Your task will be to leverage the Karate API tests as Perf Tests and visualize the reports in Grafana.
+* Your task will be to leverage the Karate API tests as Perf Tests and visualize the reports in Grafana through Perfiz.

 Go to [Practise Exercise](https://github.com/znsio/perfiz-demo/tree/practise-exercise)

 ### Running Gatling Scala Simulations (5 min)
 A majority of load patterns can be described with [Perfiz YAML syntax](https://github.com/znsio/perfiz#perfiz-yaml-documentation).
-Also, our preferred approach is to leverage Karate API tests as Gatling Performance Tests.
+Also, our preferred approach is to reuse Karate API tests as Gatling Performance Tests instead of writing Scala Simulations from scratch.

 However, if you need to author Gatling Scala Simulations for advances use cases like
 * Gatling [Meta DSL](https://gatling.io/docs/current/general/simulation_setup/#meta-dsl)
 * Karate Gatling [Feeders](https://intuit.github.io/karate/karate-gatling/#feeders)
+* OR, you have already invested in Gatling Scala Simulations

 Perfiz supports running Gatling Scala Simulations with or without Karate API Tests.